ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

     <img src="/images/portfolio_spotify/num_tracks_year.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 1: Number of released tracks as a function of the year till 2023.</em></p>
 </div>
 Figure 1 shows an exponential growth of the number of songs released from 2015.
 Moreover, while during 2015-2020 nearly 50 songs per year were released, in the last three years 2021-2023, the release rate nearly reaches 400 songs per year.
+The growing number of released songs each year can be attributed to several factors.
+The rise of digital platforms and streaming services has made it easier for artists to distribute their music globally without the need for traditional record labels.
+Advances in technology have lowered the cost and complexity of music production, allowing more independent artists to create and release their work.
+Additionally, the increasing demand for diverse and niche music genres has encouraged more frequent releases to satisfy varied audience preferences.

 Then, I checked if there was a preferred month when artists decide to release their new albums.
 <div style="float: right; width: 800px; text-align: center;">